openebs/openebs/k8s/demo/mongodb/README.md

            0.214|      0.205|
   ```

-  ### Verify mongodb application sync
+  ### Verify mongodb replication

-  - First, login into the primary instance of the mongodb statefulset via the in-built mongo shell and verify creation of the
+  - Login into the primary instance of the mongodb statefulset via the in-built mongo shell and verify creation of the
-  "sbtest" test database created by sysbench in the previous steps
+  "sbtest" test database created by sysbench in the previous steps.

     ```
-    karthik@MayaMaster:~$ kubectl exec -it mongo-0 /bin/bash
+    test@MayaMaster:~$ kubectl exec -it mongo-0 /bin/bash
     root@mongo-0:/# mongo

     MongoDB shell version v3.4.9